sbalian/quantum-random/README.md

 1. By setting the environment variable `QRANDOM_API_KEY`.
-2. By running `qrandom-init` to save your key in an INI config file that is stored in your default home config directory (as specified by XDG).
+2. By running `qrandom-init` to save your key in an INI config file that is stored in a subdirectory of your default home config directory (as specified by XDG, e.g., `/home/<your-username>/.config/qrandom/`).
 3. By running `qrandom-init` to save your key in an INI file in a directory of your choice set by `QRANDOM_CONFIG_DIR`.